 This online newspaper pulls in content from the places you specify to “automatically find, publish & promote engaging articles, photos and videos from across the web.”
 You can publish daily, twice a day or weekly.

 While it’s easy to let Paper.li do the work, the best newspapers from this source have a personal touch.

 That means you don’t just set it up and let it publish.
 Before spreading the word about your latest issue, you should go to Paper.li and tinker with your publication by clicking on the “edit” button on the top right.
-(Note you may need to be logged into Twitter first.)
+(Note you may need to be logged into Twitter first, and now you will need a paid subscription.)
 Here’s what to look out for:

 1. Check your sources.

 Sometimes Paper.li will lean heavily on a couple of sources.
 Click on the wheel icon on the right for the dashboard, then click Content.
 You can add or delete sources or “drag and drop” to change which source has higher priority.
 Don’t be shy about changing it.

 You might target a certain niche with your newspaper, but the draft Paper.li puts together will have topics that are completely unrelated – political commentary, for instance, or maybe the latest celebrity faux pas.
 Remove it, or at least make sure the content appears in the right place, like “Leisure” or “Arts and Entertainment.”

 Sometimes Paper.li will choose the right ones.
 Often they won’t.
 Click on the “up” or “down” arrow to move an article to a headline position or remove it from the spotlight.

 You don’t have to read every article, especially if you trust the source, but you should at least skim the headline articles or ones you aren’t sure fit your niche.
 Check to see when it was originally published.
 I try to put more recent articles in the headline spot.